 |Summer 2018 (full time)*|

 * The ALRC recognises that participating in the Semesters 1 and 2 one day per week programs is not feasible for interstate students.
 For that reason, the ALRC will only consider interstate applicants, and those attending institutions outside the Sydney metropolitan region, for the full-time three week summer program.

-The ALRC accepts students in their penultimate or final year of an undergraduate or graduate law degree, from any university including overseas institutions.
+The ALRC accepts students who are in their penultimate or final year of an undergraduate or graduate law degree, at the time of the internship, from any university including overseas institutions.

 The number of interns accepted at any one time will depend upon the current work program of the Commission.